 Texas Code of Criminal Procedure Articles 7.01 through 7.18 set out the rules about peace bonds.
-This chart explaining more about the peace bond process is available from the Texas Justice Court Training Center.
+The Texas Justice Court Training Center created this chart explaining more about the peace bond process.

 Can the accused be prosecuted for carrying out the threat?

 The accused can be prosecuted for a crime for carrying out the threat against the complaining party’s person or property.
-As with all crimes, the accused can be prosecuted for any criminal activity in which they engage.
+As with all crimes, the accused can be prosecuted for any criminal activity they engage in.

 What are some shortcomings of a peace bond?